 |Each project may provide more focused or preferred communication channels.
 Please refer to the help section for the respective project to find those details.|

-If you want to ask for help, share feedback, or exchange ideas with fellow community members in real time, please join the project chat.
+If you want to ask for help, share feedback, or exchange ideas with fellow community members in real time, please do so in the project chat.
 The project chat is the preferred means of communication for all Asciidoctor users.

 If you find an ongoing discussion that matches the topic you’re interested in, feel free to join that discussion.